 Ask the Experts: Rani Saad on the State of Digital Transformation

-During a recent interview, Rani shared with us his view on digital transformation and how brands in the travel and luxury sectors can leverage AI-driven tools to tackle their challenges, especially during uncertain times like now.
+During a recent interview, Rani Saad, Executive and Learning coach for Digital Transformation and Innovation at INSEAD, shared with us his view on digital transformation and how brands in the travel and luxury sectors can leverage AI-driven tools to tackle their challenges, especially during uncertain times like now.

 Tell us a bit about your background and how you help businesses understand digital transformation and what true innovation is.

 After I finished business school, I started my professional life in aviation and was part of the Air France acquisition of KLM.
 This was the beginning of the ‘digital life’ of these organizations, and I ended up in charge of e-services and figuring out how to execute digitally, which back then was essentially providing sales and services online.
 From there I supported other stakeholders in the travel value chain, including Changi Airport in Singapore, looking at what the future of air travel was going to look like.

 I’ve also been involved in telecoms, education, startups, government and so on, but what all these experiences have in common is that I’ve always been involved in helping organizations build not just a digital strategy, but to actually execute the strategy so that they can see business results.